bitbyte0110/smart-classroom-iot/instruction.md

 - Set `WIFI_SSID`, `WIFI_PASS`, and optionally `ROOM_ID`.
 - Upload to ESP32.
 Open Serial Monitor @115200 to confirm WiFi and status.

+2) Start MQTT Broker on the Pi
+Ensure Mosquitto is running on the Raspberry Pi at `192.168.0.102` (see section above).

-2) Run the Camera AI on Laptop
+3) Run the Camera AI on Laptop
 - Ensure Python 3.8+ installed.
 - In a terminal from project root:
 ```bash